ajaychinthapalli/github-action-eks-runners/README.md

 git push
 ```

 `githubConfigSecret: gh-pat` inside this file is safe to commit — it's only a reference to the *name* of a Kubernetes Secret that already exists in `arc-runners`, not the PAT value itself.
-That secret is created separately via `kubectl create secret` and isn't tracked in Git, so it needs to be recreated by hand if it's ever deleted — a good candidate for External Secrets Operator later (see "What's next").
+At this point that secret is still created manually via `kubectl create secret` and isn't tracked in Git, so it needs to be recreated by hand if it's ever deleted.
+Part 5 replaces this with External Secrets Operator pulling from AWS Secrets Manager, so nothing about the value has to be typed in by hand again.

 ### Step 20: Uninstall the manual Helm release